aligueye/archiver/README.md

 - Export full archive as downloadable .zip

 ## Production Considerations

+To make this project production-ready, consider the following improvements:

 - **Scalable Storage:** Migrate from local filesystem to a cloud solution like AWS S3 with metadata managed in a relational database
 - **Dynamic Content Support:** Integrate headless browser tools like Playwright or Puppeteer to capture pages that require JavaScript rendering